nolash/weechat-pss/README.md

 /pss foo add hsal <bar.key> <bar.address>
 /pss foo send hsal mais plus ça change, plus c'est la même chose

-# or from the bar buffer
+# if you close the other buffer
+# it will re-open upon receiving a new message
+/close lash
-/buffer pss_bar
+/buffer hsal
-hsal ...if you pardon my french
+if you pardon my french...

+# stop means disconnect. you can reconnect again and continue as before
+/pss foo stop
+/pss foo connect
+/pss foo lash send cheer up, dude

 # Unloading the script will kill sub-processes and disconnect from nodes
 # Currently it will also erase all settings and nicks you've added